Skip to main content

 API Key and Email (Legacy)

-API Keys provide full access to your Cloudflare account.
+API Keys provide full access to the Cloudflare account.
 While supported, this method is less secure than API Tokens because it grants broader permissions.

-• Click on your profile icon in the top right corner
+2. Click on the profile icon in the top right corner, then select “My Profile”.

-• Scroll down to the API Keys section
+4. Scroll down to the API Keys section.

-• Click View next to Global API Key
+5. Click View next to Global API Key.

-• Enter your password to reveal the key
+6. Enter the account password to reveal the key, then copy it.

 export CLOUDFLARE_API_KEY="your-api-key-here"

-The email must be the same email address used to log into your Cloudflare account.
+The email must match the email address used to log into the Cloudflare account.

 Best Practices